Me:I: 2024–present: Debut with Mirai, departure of members

 Me:I gave their first performance as a group ahead of debut at the 38th Tokyo Girls Collection 2024 Spring/Summer on March 2, 2024.
 On April 14, the group concluded their first fan concert, 2024 Me:I Launching Show Me:Iconic, which was held in two cities and attracted approximately 65,000 people.
 Me:I officially debuted with the single Mirai on April 17, topping the Oricon Singles Chart with over 232,000 copies sold.
 Its lead track, "Click", peaked at second place on the Billboard Japan Hot 100.
 On July 1, Lapone announced that Ebihara would be temporarily absent from the group's activities due to "poor health".
 Me:I released their second single Hi-Five on August 28, 2024; the title track topped the Japan Hot 100.
 On November 25, Me:I released the Japanese version of "Beyond" (End Credit Version) from Moana 2 on digital platforms.

+On December 22, 2025, Lapone Entertainment announced that Shizuku Iida, Ran Ishii, Cocoro Kato, and Kokona Sasaki would not renew their exclusive contract and would end their activities with the group starting December 31.